-Let’s start at the beginning with a simple definition.
+Let’s start with a simple definition.

-Data Analytics for Fundraisers: The Basics
+Fundraising Data Analysis: The Basics

 Start Segmenting Your Donors